 Gerhard & Ans Rademeyer - 2010

-Our involvement with Bosch Luys Kloof has reached maturity - it is 21 years since we bought the land!
-It is hard to believe that 11 years have passed since we moved here physically!
+Our involvement with Bosch Luys Kloof has reached maturity - it is more than 20 years since we bought the land!
+It is hard to believe that the years have passed so quickly since we moved here physically in 2006.

-It has been a wonderful journey to put something together that can only grow in stature and relevance and scarcity.
-Our dreams and ideals have been achieved to a great extent and reaching the magical age of 70 next year we have to think ahead realistically.
-There is so much to enjoy and do here, but we have to admit that fresh legs and energy will probably do more justice to the property.
-We are in no hurry to leave the “little” dream child but we must face reality.
-We have tried but can’t find a way to stop the clock ticking…
+It has been a wonderful journey to put something together that can only grow in stature and relevance and uniqueness .
+Our dreams and ideals have been achieved to a great extent.
+There is so much to enjoy and do here, we are in no hurry to leave the "little" dream child.

 Gerhard & Ans Rademeyer